Skip to content

 #Why Vertical Video Matters for Content Creators

-Your phone is vertical 94% of the time.
+Your phone is vertical the overwhelming majority of the time.
 That explains everything.

 Two phones comparing vertical nine by sixteen video filling screen with landscape video showing letterbox

-We tested five popular vertical video editors over three months on iPhone 12 Pro and Samsung Galaxy S21 devices.
-We created over 200 test videos for TikTok, Instagram Reels, and YouTube Shorts using each app.
+This comparison covers five popular vertical video editors for TikTok, Instagram Reels, and YouTube Shorts on both iPhone and Android.
 Here’s what actually works for different creator types and how each editor handles the unique demands of social media content creation.

 #Which Vertical Video Editor Should You Pick?